 PEOPLE

-We are a multidisciplinary team and we value diversity, collaboration, support and communication.
+We are a multidisciplinary team and we value diversity, collaboration, and communication .

 We are currently hiring Postdoctoral Research Fellows and Research Officers to work on funded projects related to RNA regulation, neurodegeneration and therapeutics.
 If you are interested in joining our team, please email Sherry.